 God is depending on you as a gifted teacher to carry on the teaching ministry Jesus began.
 It’s a weighty responsibility.
 God doesn’t expect any of his teachers to be perfect teachers or persons; He simply expects them to be “plain ol’ humans,” teaching the Bible and related subjects, carrying on the teaching ministry of Jesus to each generation.
 Pray that God will continually “call,” commission, and equip gifted teachers and that they will be even better teachers than you are, constantly breaking the Bread of Life to hungry people!
 Pour yourself into the lives of others!

-The gift of teaching is given to individuals and to the Church as a whole so God the Holy Spirit can clearly transmit God’s plans and purposes—for the Church—to the Church—from the Bible, as the gifted teacher teaches them.
+The gift of teaching is given to individuals and to the Church as a whole so God the Holy Spirit can clearly transmit God’s purposes—for the Church—to the Church—from the Bible, as the gifted teacher teaches them.
 To do so, Holy Spirit engraves His thoughts in the minds of His teachers, sharpens their minds, and gives them life-changing understanding, knowledge, and wisdom about God’s purposes as found in the Bible.

 The gift of teaching is not only used to transmit God’s knowledge and wisdom and His purposes, but it should also cause people to take action upon what they have been taught.
 In other words, people should respond to your teaching and be changing, growing, developing, and maturing as a result of it.
 The Bible which you teach to your students is a sharp, two-edged sword (Hebrews 4: 12), not merely instilling wisdom and knowledge in your students, BUT also causing them to take action upon what they have learned.
 If that is not happening when you teach, you need to check out your content and methods.
 Your teaching must result in change, growth, and development in your students as they are continually re-created and restored into the image of Jesus.
 If your teaching is not doing that, something is amiss.